ropensci/roweb3/content/blog/2021-01-26-http-testing-book/index.Rmd

 ## Other technical details

-Whilst writing chapters Maëlle filled several docs and feature requests to vcr, httptest, webfakes.
+Whilst writing chapters Maëlle filed several docs and feature requests to vcr, httptest, webfakes.
-All three maintainers were very cooperative and nice.
+All three maintainers were very kind and receptive.

 * There was a recent [tech note about vcr release](/technotes/2020/12/18/vcr-release/), part of which is a consequence of the book update.
 * In httptest the new `httptest::with_mock_dir()` function was contributed as a result of Maëlle's work.